Victor-Landa/code-tricks/shopify.md

 	{{ size }}
 {% endfor%}
 ```
-Filter products by tag groups
+Filter products by tag groups.
 ```liquid
 {% assign tag_groups = '' %}
 {% for tag in collection.all_tags %}